 Check out the 12 steps below to ace your Practical Personal Training Assessment:

 Talk, talk, talk – The more you talk and explain the exercise the better you will do (unless you are completely wrong).
-Don’t spout off nonsense, keep it related to the exercise and explaining what you know.
+Don’t spout off nonsense, keep it related to the exercise and explain what you know.

 Avoid the tea-pot pose – Try not to lean on any equipment with one hand while the other hand rests on your hip.
 Get involved and move around your client.
 The more you observe your client’s posture and technique the more you can correct, analyse and teach your client!